 Battle of Williamsburg

-Lieutenant Colonel Wickham was badly wounded by a saber wound in a cavalry charge.
+Lieutenant Colonel Wickham was badly wounded by a saber wound in a cavalry charge and Major Payne was shot in the face and captured.

 The regiment was commanded by Colonel Williams C. Wickham.